lich-uct/molpher-lib/doc/source/usage/installation.rst

     conda install -c rdkit -c lich/label/dev molpher-lib

-..  attention:: The binaries in the :code:`molpher-lib` package are compiled against
-    the newest version of RDKit (:code:`2019.03.4` at the time of writing), which does not support Python 2 anymore and also .
-    Therefore, this and the following versions of Molpher-lib will not work with older versions of RDKit anymore.

-For more information on environments and the :command:`conda` command see `Conda Test Drive <http://conda.pydata.org/docs/test-drive.html>`_.
+Development snapshots often have the newest functionality, but may be unstable due to some experimental features.

-You can test if the library works as it should by running the Python test suite:
+You can test if the library works as it should by running the Molpher-lib test suite:

 ..  code-block:: python